Medications and Drugs

 What is letrozole (Femara)?

-Letrozole may also be used for purposes other than those listed here.
+Letrozole may also be used for purposes not listed in this medication guide.

 Letrozole 2.5 mg-TEV